Koromix/rygel/web/rekkord.org/pages/protect.md

 - *s3:PutObjectRetention*

 > [!CAUTION]
-> An attacker with this access can severly damage the repository.
+> This is much more than the permissions required to create backups.
 Run `rekkord scan` from a secure machine!

 ### Example policy